kumaraankit/Advance-Javascript/README.md

 73. What is the difference between different loops.
 74. What is the use of map, reduce and filter.
 75. Explain shallow copy and deep copy in javascript objects.
+76. What are http headers.
+77. What are different security threats and cross origin in Javascript.

 **JAVASCRIPT BROWSER**